 Economics is one of the pivotal subjects in social sciences.
-It encompasses the study of optimum utilisation resources as well as the distribution, production as well as consumption of goods and services.
+It encompasses the study of optimum utilization resources as well as the distribution, production as well as consumption of goods and services.
 Moreover, Economics also forms an integral part of the syllabus for civil service exams and government exams.
-It is comprised under the Class 10 Social Science syllabus and explores the basics of economics such as development, Indian economy, consumer rights etc. In this blog, we will take you through NCERT notes and solutions of Economics class 10.
+It is comprised under the Class 10 Social Science syllabus and explores the basics of economics such as development, Indian economy, consumer rights, etc. In this blog, we will take you through NCERT notes and solutions of Economics class 10.

 Also Read: Types of Economy

 The NCERT based Economics class 10 contains 5 basic chapters.
 The following tables elucidate upon each chapter and its constituents:

 Concept of PPP; Perspectives on development;